10 Common Mistakes New Drywall Professionals Make And How To Avoid Them

 Not Prepping The Room Properly

 The first error brand-new drywall professionals make is improper room preparation.
-It is important to operate on a surface that is both clean and dry.
+It is essential to operate on a surface that is both clean and dry.
 This entails removing any plasterboard, wallpaper or paint that is currently present on the walls and ceiling.
-The adherence of the plasterboard mud might be compromised by any dirt or dust left on the surface, leading to a subpar finish.
+The adherence of the plasterboard mud may be compromised by any dirt or dust left on the surface, resulting in a subpar finish.

-Spend some time before starting to properly set up the area to prevent making this error.
+Take some time to properly set up the area before starting to prevent this error.
 Protect any floors and furnishings from dust and dirt by covering them with plastic sheeting.
-After drywall work, hoover up any debris from the walls and ceiling.
-Additionally, check the ventilation in the space to ensure that any moisture may escape.
+After drywall work, Hoover up any debris from the walls and ceiling.
+Additionally, check the ventilation in the space to ensure that any moisture can escape.

 Not Measuring Correctly